antacor.com

 Periodically, antacor.com enters a private auction round — a time-bounded sealed-bid process.
 Submit your best-and-final offer by the closing date.

-Bids are for the domain itself — or the brand protection bundle (antacor.com + antacor.co) if you'd like both.
+Bids are for the domain itself.
 Optional services — trademark search, identity work — are quoted separately.

 Why submit a sealed bid? +

 A sealed-bid round is reviewed by xtr.name, with the right to accept, counter, or decline any offer — standard practice for any auction handling assets above placeholder value.
-The full process, including reserve mechanics and bid evaluation, is documented at xtrname.com.
+The full process, including how bids are evaluated, is documented at xtrname.com.

 01